dojo/docs/developer/design/loader.rst

 Consider how a library like dojo, that must work correctly on both the desktop and various other platforms, might be optimized for an application targeted at just the iPhone.
 In such a case, the application developer knows that addEventListener will always be available.
-So every occurence of has("dom-addeventlistener") can be replaced with true and the test for the dom-addeventlistener feature can be removed.
+So every occurrence of has("dom-addeventlistener") can be replaced with true and the test for the dom-addeventlistener feature can be removed.
 In fact, this can be done automatically by a program.
 For example, if the dojo build system is given a profile that indicates has("dom-addeventlistener") is static and true, it will transform the code above as follows: